Help Center/ Log Tank Service/ User Guide/ Log Ingestion/ Using ICAgent to Collect Logs/ Ingesting Self-Built Kubernetes Application Logs to LTS

 When you configure log ingestion for self-built Kubernetes clusters, the collection configuration details are as follows.

-1. Basic Settings: Enter a name containing 1 to 64 characters.
+1. Collection Configuration Name: Enter 1 to 64 characters.
 Only letters, digits, hyphens (-), underscores (_), and periods (.) are allowed.
-The name cannot start with a period or underscore, or end with a period.
+Do not start with a period or underscore, or end with a period.

 2. Data Source: Select a data source type and configure it.